V-Team-Development/hungry_dungeon_ttrpg/characters/progression.md

 # Talent Points and Stat Points

 Every level, you'll gain a talent point, which can be used to unlock a new talent or upgrade an existing talent.
 Every five levels, you'll gain a stat point, which can upgrade any of your stats by one.
 In addition, every level comes with a five percent health boost, rounded up.
 This boost is relative to your race's starting health - you gain the same bonus every level.

+A list of talents can be found [here](talents.md#talents).

 ## Capacity Training